vEnhance/web.evanchen.cc/input/techsupport.md

 Once you've done that you can check
 [FAQs on Linux](faq-linux.html) for elaborations on the advanced stuff.

-[^js]:
-    The reason I specifically anti-recommend PHP and vanilla JavaScript is that as a beginner I think you shouldn't get in the habit of writing code like `"You have " + n + " dollars"` when you are first starting out.
-    (Okay, I also hate both languages, but that's unrelated.)

 ## {{ hl("euler", "Shout-out to Project Euler") }}